aprameyak/SeaShooter/README.md

 - **Graphics:** AWT, Swing
 - **Architecture:** Object-oriented design with reusable game engine components
 - **Rendering:** Custom Canvas class with frame buffering for performance

-## Setup

-1. Clone the repository
-2. Compile all `.java` files
-3. Run the main class to launch the game window